What We Do

 The Human Macula

 The fovea and surrounding macula of people is photoreceptor dense and at risk of certain devastating blinding diseases such as age-related macular degeneration (AMD) and macular dystrophy.
 We study the unique susceptibility of the canine area centralis to disease, to better define why the human macula might be at risk of disease.
+We also study risk factors that combine with aging (diet, genetics) to increase the risk of retinal dysfunction.
 The ultimate goal is to find vision sparing solutions for human sufferers of blinding diseases such as AMD.

 Mitochondria in Retinal Aging